 Common Health Problems

-Calcium and phosphorous deficiencies are common in tegus, and like other reptiles, they're susceptible to parasitic infections, respiratory infections, and most seriously, metabolic bone disease.
+Calcium and phosphorus deficiencies are common in tegus, and like other reptiles, they're susceptible to parasitic infections, respiratory infections, and most seriously, metabolic bone disease.

 This latter ailment is one that usually results in a lack of UVB lighting.
 Be sure you bring your tegu to a veterinarian who specializes in reptiles if your pet stops eating, seems lethargic, or shows any swelling or dry skin.
 These are all signs of a sick tegu.